 |Be in Demand: Making Your Education Count

 - College students should be aware that even though CPA requirements to qualify for the examination vary from state to state, 40 states require that CPA candidates complete 150 credit hours and the remaining states are moving toward adoption of this requirement.
 This credit hour requirement can be satisfied either through enrollment in an advanced degree program (Masters-level, such as MA, MST, etc.) or the completion of additional undergraduate level courses.
 A tailored Masters-level program may be the most effective way to formalize a PFP program in the university.

 - If planned properly, the 150 credit undergraduate program may still be completed in four years by attending summer sessions, while preparing students for the CPA exam in addition to other personal financial planning (PFP) specific designations and credentials.

-- Students are eligible to sit for the PFS exam while still in school, allowing you to distinguish yourselves and be view as more desirable to prospective employees.
+- Students are eligible to sit for the PFS exam at no charge while in school, allowing you to distinguish yourselves and be viewed as more desirable to prospective employers.
 Individuals who successfully pass the exam will be granted the credential after attaining a CPA license or certificate and completing other requirements, such as the necessary education and work experience.
 Refer to the NASBA Standards for Continuing Professional Education to learn how university course credit can be used to meet the education requirement for the CPA/PFS credential.